Marklogic-retired/marklogic-data-hub/_pages/project/gradle.md

- - To deploy your application into MarkLogic... gradle mlDeploy    # this will bootstrap your application gradle mlLodModules        # this will load your custom plugins into MarkLogic
+ - To deploy your application into MarkLogic... gradle mlDeploy    # this will bootstrap your application gradle mlLoadModules        # this will load your custom plugins into MarkLogic

  - Full list of gradle tasks:
      https://github.com/marklogic/marklogic-data-hub/wiki/Gradle-Tasks